Verilog Description Styles

 - With Blocking assignments:

-always @(posedge clk) a=b; always @(posedge clk) b=a;
+always @(posedge clk) a=b; always @(posedge clk) b=a;- Either

-, or vice versa, depending on simulator implementation.
+a=bwill execute beforeb=a, or vice versa, depending on simulator implementation.
 Both registers will get the same value.
 This is a race condition.

 - Either